 3. Second residency in Latvia with a bank deposit

 The least popular option for Latvian residency to date has been making a loan to the Bank of Latvia or another Latvian credit institution.
 The minimum amount is about $400,000 and must be held by the bank for five years — the length of your residency permit.

 While I would feel comfortable with my money in a Latvian bank (presuming $400,000 wasn’t all I had to my name), the global crusaders of the state have complained that Latvian banks aren’t doing enough to prevent money laundering, particularly from Russians who took their money out of Cyprus (either before or after the Cyprus bank confiscation) and moved it to Latvia.

-The good news about the bank option — which is not technically a deposit but more of a corporate bond — is that you earn an agreed upon interest rate with your money denominated in either euros or dollars.
-This option could make sense if you have a high net worth based in liquid assets and you were planning on leaving that part of your portfolio in low-yield bank accounts or treasuries anyway.
+The good news about the bank option — which is not technically a deposit but more of a corporate bond — is that you earn an agreed-upon interest rate with your money denominated in either euros or dollars.
+This option could make sense if you have a high net worth based on liquid assets and you were planning on leaving that part of your portfolio in low-yield bank accounts or treasuries anyway.

 Latvia is a dynamic place and, in my view, the “capital” of the Baltic region.
 Living in Latvia, particularly Riga, is more pleasant than neighboring Lithuania, and prices are relatively cheap.
 The issue in some circles now is what Russia’s next move will be following its annexation of the Crimea, but expats here don’t seem too concerned.

 What is clear is that a second residency and possible second citizenship in a European Union country is quite a valuable thing to have, and obtaining that residency in Latvia is a very credible option.